 During Year 9, a comprehensive recap of all the musical skills learnt to date is done, in order to learn new skills of analysing music from listening and from the score.
 Topics include Musicals, Pop Songs, Film Music and Song Writing, culminating in a fun Covers session.

 GCSE Music (Edexcel) is taught as an option in Years 10 and 11.
 All pupils will be having lessons on at least one instrument or voice, and the school is currently able to provide these lessons at half the normal cost, when undertaken with our own teachers.
-The syllabus falls into the three basic sections of Listening (40%), Performing (30%) and Composing (30%).
 More than half of the syllabus is covered in Year 10, including the study of set works ranging from Bach to John Williams and Afro-Celt fusion.
 This means that plenty of time is available in Year 11 for revision and refining of our knowledge and skills, and also for the completion of coursework.

 Having covered the greater part of the syllabus in Year 10, in Year 11 we are able to complete the study of our set works and revisit the ones already studied.
 Skills such as listening, aural dictation, essay writing and comparing pieces of music studied with others as yet unfamiliar are focussed on and honed.
-Girls are prepared, with the aid of their individual teachers, for the recording of their Performances, both solo and as part of an ensemble – a minimum of 4 minutes in total.
-Two Compositions are also worked on, one to a choice of briefs, and one free composition, totalling 3 minutes.
+Girls are prepared, with the aid of their individual teachers, for the recording of their performances, both solo and as part of an ensemble.
+Two compositions are also worked on, one to a choice of briefs, and one free composition, totalling 3 minutes.
 Coursework is submitted to the examination board in May, and the pupils have one Listening and Appraising examination in the official examination period.

 Although we do not sit the AS Level examination as such, we broadly follow the AS specification (in order to prepare for A Level Music), which comprises three components, as follows: